ForO (Forecasting for the Observatories)

 Note, as shown in this figure, that while in the idle state, the system informs the scheduled time for the next forecast job.

-This procedure is executed four times a day at 00, 06, 12 and 18 UTC.
+This procedure is executed two times a day at 00 and 12 UTC.
 In the event of a failed simulation, a warning text would appear in the top of the web page, before the PWV time series plot, indicating also the date and time corresponding to the current forecast available in this website.

 For more information regarding the WRF model arquitecture, configuration and usage, please refer to the publications listed in section references.